lewelt01/LukeEweltIT1025/Lab2/readme.md

 I do not believe that this color would be problematic with web accessibility.
 The minimum standard for regular sized text is a contrast ratio of 4.5:1.
 The precise contrast of #ab00ff is 3.34, which passes AA for large text.
 It is recommended by W3C to start at 18pt regular weight or 14pt bold text, and #ab00ff meets this recommendation.

 ### Conclusion
+I will definitely say that this lab felt more time-consuming than the previous one.
+It was worth doing because I learned many new things I wasn't aware of before.
+I learned how to differentiate between different types of hard drives, as well as how keys are transferred onto a computer with binary code.
+I learned the difference between the three types of numbers as well as how to convert them to each other, skills which will greatly help me in this field.
+I wasn't previously aware that different colors cause web accessibility problems with colorblind people, but after reading about it, it made a lot of sense and was a very interesting fact.
+I'm always interested in learning more about how computers work, and this lab helped teach me a lot.
+I already want to learn more about how computers run and work given everything I just learned and practiced in this lab.